Luigi Dadda: Life and work

 The machine reached, at last, the Politecnico di Milano in September 1954, where it was activated in the 2SUD back room, and became the first working digital computer in Italy and continental Europe.
 In the following years, the research activity of Dadda focused on the use of the machine for scientific and industrial applications, and training researchers and students of the Politecnico in Computer Science, where he created and taught the first courses on the subject.
 Notably, he studied how to enhance the ALUs of the machines, proposing solutions such as the Dadda multiplier, which significantly enhanced performance of those circuits.

-He reached the status of a full professor at the Politecnico in 1960, and was assigned the Electrical Engineering chair from 1962.
+He reached the status of a full professor at the Politecnico in 1960 and was assigned the Electrical Engineering chair from 1962.
 He then moved to studying Petri net as a paradigm for the design of complex control systems.
 In signal processing he proposed new systems for convolution.
 He has served as the director of the Computing Center and then of the Computer Architectures Lab of the "Dipartimento di Elettronica ed Informazione" of the Politecnico di Milano university.

 He was a founding member of the Italian Association for Computing in 1961 (and President between 1967 and 1970) and a co-founder and director of the distinguished Italian journal of computer science: Rivista di Informatica.
 He was the proposer of the European Information Network, realized by CEE under the project COST 11.
 Between 1980 and 1982 he chaired the committee for science and technology of the President of the Council of Ministers of Italy.
 He served as the president of the ALARI Institute at the Università della Svizzera Italiana in the Italian-speaking canton of Switzerland for over a decade.
 He was member of the Technical Committee and advisor in the Board of directors of CSELT.

-He died on October 26, 2012 in Milano, Italy at the age of 89.
+He died on October 26, 2012 in Milan, at the age of 89.

-In 2016 the prestigious "IEEE Milestone award" has been assigned to his memory in recognition of his contributions.
+In 2016, the prestigious "IEEE Milestone award" has been assigned to his memory in recognition of his contributions.